DhyanMPatel/Js-Vnnovate/Angular/Templates/intro.md

 Data binding is a powerful feature of Angular that **connects** the `template` (`view`) to the `component class` (`model`).
 There are several types of data binding in Angular:

 1. Interpolation :
-    - Interpolation is used to `display dynamic data from the component class in the template`.
+    - Interpolation is used to `display dynamic data in the template from the component class`.
+    - Interpolation work when we write data inside double curly brackets in template.

         ```html
         <!-- Template -->